pretix/pretix-docs/docs/topics/event-series.md

 Navigate to :navpath:Your event series → :fa3-calendar: Dates:.
 This page displays the list of currently existing event dates and allows you to create, edit, clone and delete them.

 In order to create a single new date for this event series, click :btn-icon:fa3-plus: Create a new date:.
+Choose a name, an event start time, and at least one product for the date.
+Once you are happy with your choices for the mandatory settings and the many optional settings on the page, click the :btn:Save: button.
+You will be taken back to the dates overview page.
+The date you just created is now displayed in the list on this page.

 In order to create several new dates for this event series, click :btn-icon:fa3-plus: Create many new dates:.
+Choose a name, event start time, and at least one product for the date.
+Once you are happy with your choices for the mandatory settings and the many optional settings on the page, click the :btn:Save: button.
+You will be taken back to the dates overview page titled "Dates".
+The dates you just created are now displayed in the list on this page.

 ## Troubleshooting